andron13/andron13.github.io/content/school/java/exercises/16-exercises-java-Recursion-01.md

     changePi("pipi") → "3.143.14"
     changePi("pip") → "3.14p"
     ```
-6. Given an array of ints, compute recursively the number of times that the value 11 appears in the array.
-We'll use the convention of considering only the part of the array that begins at the given index.
-In this way, a recursive call can pass index+1 to move down the array.
-The initial call will pass in index as 0.
+6. Given a string, compute recursively a new string where identical chars that are adjacent in the original string are separated from each other by a "*".
     ```
-    array11([1, 2, 11], 0) → 1
-    array11([11, 11], 0) → 2
-    array11([1, 2, 3, 4], 0) → 0
-    ```
-7. Given a string, compute recursively a new string where identical chars that are adjacent in the original string are separated from each other by a "*".
-    ```
     pairStar("hello") → "hel*lo"
     pairStar("xxyy") → "x*xy*y"
     pairStar("aaaa") → "a*a*a*a"
     ```
-8. Count recursively the total number of "abc" and "aba" substrings that appear in the given string.
+7. Count recursively the total number of "abc" and "aba" substrings that appear in the given string.
     ```
     countAbc("abc") → 1
     countAbc("abcxxabc") → 2
     countAbc("abaxxaba") → 2
     ```
-9. Given a string, compute recursively the number of times lowercase "hi" appears in the string, however do not count "hi" that have an 'x' immedately before them.
+8. Given a string, compute recursively the number of times lowercase "hi" appears in the string, however do not count "hi" that have an 'x' immedately before them.
     ```
     countHi2("ahixhi") → 1
     countHi2("ahibhi") → 2
     countHi2("xhixhi") → 0
     ```
-10. Given a string and a non-empty substring sub, compute recursively the number of times that sub appears in the string, without the sub strings overlapping.
+9. Given a string and a non-empty substring sub, compute recursively the number of times that sub appears in the string, without the sub strings overlapping.
     ```
     strCount("catcowcat", "cat") → 2
     strCount("catcowcat", "cow") → 1
     strCount("catcowcat", "dog") → 0
     ```
-11. We have a number of bunnies and each bunny has two big floppy ears.
+10. We have a number of bunnies and each bunny has two big floppy ears.
 We want to compute the total number of ears across all the bunnies recursively (without loops or multiplication).
     ```
     bunnyEars(0) → 0
     bunnyEars(1) → 2
     bunnyEars(2) → 4
     ```
-12. We have triangle made of blocks.
+11. We have triangle made of blocks.
 The topmost row has 1 block, the next row down has 2 blocks, the next row has 3 blocks, and so on.
 Compute recursively (no loops or multiplication) the total number of blocks in such a triangle with the given number of rows.
     ```
     triangle(0) → 0
     triangle(1) → 1
     triangle(2) → 3
     ```
-13. Given a non-negative int n, compute recursively (no loops) the count of the occurrences of 8 as a digit, except that an 8 with another 8 immediately to its left counts double, so 8818 yields 4.
+12. Given a non-negative int n, compute recursively (no loops) the count of the occurrences of 8 as a digit, except that an 8 with another 8 immediately to its left counts double, so 8818 yields 4.
 Note that mod (%) by 10 yields the rightmost digit (126 % 10 is 6), while divide (/) by 10 removes the rightmost digit (126 / 10 is 12).
     ```
     count8(8) → 1
     count8(818) → 2
     count8(8818) → 4
     ```
-14. Given a string, compute recursively (no loops) the number of times lowercase "hi" appears in the string.
+13. Given a string, compute recursively (no loops) the number of times lowercase "hi" appears in the string.
     ```
     countHi("xxhixx") → 1
     countHi("xhixhix") → 2
     countHi("hi") → 1
     ```
-15. Given a string, compute recursively a new string where all the 'x' chars have been removed.
+14. Given a string, compute recursively a new string where all the 'x' chars have been removed.
     ```
     noX("xaxb") → "ab"
     noX("abc") → "abc"
     noX("xx") → ""
     ```
-16. Given a string, compute recursively a new string where all the lowercase 'x' chars have been moved to the end of the string.
+15. Given a string, compute recursively a new string where all the lowercase 'x' chars have been moved to the end of the string.
     ```
     endX("xxre") → "rexx"
     endX("xxhixx") → "hixxxx"
     endX("xhixhix") → "hihixxx"
     ```
-17. Given a string, compute recursively (no loops) the number of "11" substrings in the string.
+16. Given a string, compute recursively (no loops) the number of "11" substrings in the string.
 The "11" substrings should not overlap.
     ```
     count11("11abc11") → 2
     count11("abc11x11x11") → 3